Kanalkampf: Convoy CW 9 (Peewit)

 Büchting sank SS Holme Force with two torpedoes within a minute, the cargo of coke spilling into the sea and six of the 13 crew being killed.
 The British were surprised and thought that the noise of the E-boats (Schnellbooten) was an air attack; the Norwegian SS Tres stopped engines to avoid attracting attention and Fife Coast increased speed to 12 kn and zig-zagged.
 With surprise gone, the Germans fired flares to illuminate the ships and Fife Coast was seen and sunk.
 The destroyer Bulldog arrived but could do little in the darkness, its gunners struggled to see the E-Boats.
 Polly M steamed through the wreckage of Fife Coast and threw the Germans off.
 Her Captain, P. Guy, stated the vessel blew up.
 SS Rye survived an attack by S-27 (It was sunk on 7 March 1941 by the same vessel.) and Wupperman attacked SS Polly M and SS John M. The captains evaded the torpedoes but Wuppermann raked SS Polly with machine-gun and cannon fire; the crew abandoned ship, only to re-board the next morning and got the ship into Newhaven.
 SS John was fired on for nearly two hours but remained afloat.
 The E-Boat crews claimed to have sunk 17,000 GRT of shipping but sank 2,588 GRT.
-At 04:20, Bristol Blenheims from 59 Squadron took off from Thorney Island to intercept the E-Boats but returned without success after three hours.
+At 04:20, Blenheims from 59 Squadron took off from Thorney Island to intercept the E-Boats but returned after three hours without success.

 RAF pilots look at a Ju 87, shot down while attacking a convoy.

-Next day dawned fine and Peewit was scattered over 10 sqmi, the leading ships with only the barrage balloon vessel HMS Borealis to guard against air attack.
+Next day dawned fine and Peewit was scattered over 10 sqmi, the leading ships with only the barrage balloon vessel to guard against air attack.
 A Do 17P from 4.(F)/14 had been sent to report on the convoy and found 17 vessels south of Selsey Bill.
 The Dornier was spotted and the captain said, "Look!
 The angel of death".
 The Dornier reported the ships and Fliegerkorps VIII dispatched I. and II./StG 1 to attack the convoy.
 The Stukas dive-bombed the convoy from 09:00 to 10:45, covered by Bf 109s from JG 27.
 The Dutch vessel carrying a cargo of wheat was sunk in five minutes, with four men killed and four wounded; SS Coquetdale was sunk with two men wounded.
-Hurricanes of 601 Squadron soon arrived but Spitfires from 609 and 234 Squadron arrived too late to engage, despite flying at full speed; three of their aircraft made emergency landings due to fuel shortage.
+Hurricanes of 601 Squadron soon arrived but Spitfires from 609 Squadron and 234 Squadron arrived too late to engage, despite flying at full speed; three of their aircraft made emergency landings due to fuel shortage.
 Three Hurricanes from 145 Squadron made contact, joined by others later.
 In a confused engagement, III./StG 1 lost two Ju 87s, II./StG 1 suffered one damaged and three Bf 109s were shot down by 145 Squadron for a loss of two Hurricanes and pilots at 09:00.